aapit/todoist2markdown/README.md

 Keep your Todoist clean from stuff that doesn't require your action.

 ## What it does
-This Python script looks for tasks in Todoist tagged with '`note`'.
+This Python script looks for tasks in Todoist tagged with triggers specified by you.
+For instance you could use the tag `note`, `recipe`, `movie`, `music`, `idea` or `present`.

 It then writes the task content to a Markdown file, using a template.
-Including the comments on the task, the labels and its creation date.
+Next to the task text it also includes the comments on the task, the labels and its creation date.

 Next, the task is completed in Todoist.